Baden Army: Franco-Prussian War

 An alliance between Baden and Prussia occurred less than four years after the treaty of 1866 as a result of the Franco-Prussian War.
-As early as 15 July 1870, just two days after the Ems Dispatch, the Grand Duchy mobilised its troops, and a week later the Government considered the alliance to have come into effect.
+As early as 15 July 1870, just two days after the Ems Dispatch, the Grand Duchy mobilised its troops, and a week later the government considered the alliance to have come into effect.
 The Baden Army formed a field division, which comprised almost the entire army with 13 infantry battalions, 12 cavalry squadrons and 54 guns and was placed under General Gustav Friedrich von Beyer.
 Together with Württembergian, Bavarian and Prussian troops, the division formed the 3rd Army under the command of Prussian Crown Prince Frederick.
-After securing the Upper Rhine, the Badenian division was deployed in August 1870 as part of General August von Werder's siege corps in the Siege of Strasbourg, which ended on 27 September with the surrender of the fortress.
+After securing the Upper Rhine, the Badenese division was deployed in August 1870 as part of General August von Werder's siege corps in the Siege of Strasbourg, which ended on 27 September with the surrender of the fortress.

 Subsequently Werder's formation, now designated as the XIV Army Corps, was deployed against newly raised French troops in south-eastern France.
 In October, the Corps advanced on Dijon, which resulted in several skirmishes.
-On 18 December, two Badenian brigades were victorious in the Battle of Nuits, but lost 940 men.
+On 18 December, two Badenese brigades were victorious in the Battle of Nuits, but lost 940 men.
 In January, they took part in the Battle of the Lisaine, where the XIV Army Corps faced the army of General Charles Denis Bourbaki, which was three times larger.
-From 15 to 17 January Bourbaki attacked, with the fighting from 16 January mainly being concentrated on the right wing, where the Badenian division had taken up position.
-In heavy fighting, which cost the Badenian division 855 men, the French attacks were finally repelled; Bourbaki's army retreated to Besançon and from there to Switzerland, where it was interned.
+From 15 to 17 January Bourbaki attacked, with the fighting from 16 January mainly being concentrated on the right wing, where the Badenese division had taken up position.
+In heavy fighting, which cost the Badenese division 855 men, the French attacks were finally repelled; Bourbaki's army retreated to Besançon and from there to Switzerland, where it was interned.
 With Bourbaki's defeat, there was no hope of relief for the besieged Fortress at Belfort, which surrendered on 16 February 1871.

 Service within the Imperial Army

-Following the victorious Battle of Sedan, the Badenian government proposed Baden's accession to the North German Confederation in a memorandum to Bismarck.
+Following the victorious Battle of Sedan, the Badenese government proposed Baden's accession to the North German Confederation in a memorandum to Bismarck.
 Three weeks later, on Bismarck's recommendation, an official application for accession was submitted and, together with Bavaria and Württemberg, the new German Empire was constituted with William's proclamation as emperor.
 On 18 January 1871, the treaties between the various states was ratified and, in March, the imperial constitution was adopted.